Anna Biller: Career

 Biller's second feature film, The Love Witch, premiered in 2016 at the International Film Festival Rotterdam.
 The film is a twist on classic serial killer films, featuring a woman who kills through calculated sexuality and "love magic," causing her male victims to fall too much in love.
-It evokes the sexploitation of women in Hammer horror films, and was shot entirely on film in order to recreate the old Hollywod style.
+In The Love Witch, Samantha Robinson portrays the protagonist, Elaine, whose quest for love serves as a critique of patriarchal ideals and the objectification of women.
+Biller describes the film as addressing "how being a woman in our society can drive you crazy."
+It evokes the sexploitation of women in Hammer horror films, and was shot entirely on film in order to recreate the old Hollywood style.
 The film took Biller seven years to complete because of her attention to detail in directing, writing, costume and set design, and work with her cinematographer.

 Richard Brody of The New Yorker said of The Love Witch, "Biller puts genre to the test of do-it-yourself artistry, and puts feminist ideology itself to the test of style.
 The film pulsates with furious creative energy throughout, sparking excitement and giddy amazement that it even exists."
 In May 2016, The Love Witch was acquired for distribution by Oscilloscope Laboratories.
 The Love Witch was included in many lists for the best films of 2016, including those of The New Yorker and IndieWire.
 It won in a tie for the Trailblazer Award and Best Costume Design at the Chicago Indie Critics Awards, and also won the Michael Cimino Best Film Award at the American Independent Film Awards.

 In 2019, she became a member of the Academy of Motion Picture Arts and Sciences.

-Biller has said that her next film will be a Bluebeard story.
-Biller states "I want to make this film because I have a yearning to see more quality films for women, like the ones that were made in Hollywood’s golden age."
+Biller said in 2017 that her next film will be a Bluebeard story.
+She stated that "I want to make this film because I have a yearning to see more quality films for women, like the ones that were made in Hollywood’s golden age."

 On December 5, 2021, Biller announced she had completed her first novel, Bluebeard's Castle.
-The book is set for publication in fall 2023 by Verso Books.
+The book was published in October 2023 by Verso Books.
+Bluebeard's Castle was listed as one of the best fiction books of 2023 by The Telegraph, who said it was, "A stylised retelling of the old fable that mixes self-reference and gaudy excess...the sex, death and pricy cognac are of a wildly enjoyable piece."
+The Times Literary Supplement also praised it, calling it "Both a fantasy and a nightmare, with the film-maker Biller employing the same sense of celluloid artifice and lusciously heightened reality that characterized her retro horror masterpiece The Love Witch."

+In July 2022, Biller announced her next film, a ghost story called The Face of Horror.
+On June 26, 2025, it was announced that Jonah Hauer-King, Kristine Froseth, Bella Heathcote, Ellie Bamber, and Leo Suter had joined the cast, which was to begin filming in July in Prague.

 Personal life

-Biller lives in Los Angeles with her boyfriend, author Robert Greene.
+Biller lives in Los Angeles with her partner, author Robert Greene.